AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 Sample:

 ```
 unlinkedct = ct2                    ; use courtesy tone 2
 ```

+See the [Courtesy Tones](../adv-topics/courtesytones.md) page for more information on defining telemetry tones.

 ### wait-times=
 This option allows you to override the stanza name used for the `wait-times` stanza in `rpt.conf`.
 Wait times are a specific group of timers for the node.